-Advanced light-water small modular reactor
+Advanced light-water small modular reactor HOLTEC INTERNATIONAL

-HOLTEC INTERNATIONAL

 Southern Company, the parent company of the utility that is building the conventional Vogtle reactors in Georgia, will lead a project to design and build a Molten Chloride Fast Reactor Experiment.
-DOE will contribute \$90.4 million towards the \$113 million cost.
+DOE will contribute \$136M towards the \$171M cost.
 TerraPower's molten chloride fast reactor (MCFR) technology has the potential to provide low-cost, clean energy.
 TerraPower and Southern Company are working together to advance the technology under cooperative agreements with DOE.
 The MCFR concept is in the category of molten salt reactors (MSR) and the liquid salts serve as both the reactor's coolant and fuel.
 The MCFR design specifically requires molten chloride salt, which allows for fast spectrum operation.
-In the fast neutron spectrum, neutrons are not slowed down (e.g. by colliding with water or graphite) and move very quickly making the fission reaction more efficient.
+In the fast neutron spectrum, neutrons are not slowed down (e.g. by colliding with water or graphite) and move very guickly making the fission reaction more efficient.
 As nuclear fission occurs in the reactor core and heats the fuel salts directly, heat from the molten fuel salt transfers through a heat exchanger to an inert salt in a second loop.
 Heat from the non-nuclear secondary loop is then safely used for electricity generation, process heat or thermal storage.
+Southern Company and TerraPower plan to construct and operate a 500 kW thermal test reactor at INL by 2025/2026.